titouancreach/dotfiles/nvim.md

 0 go beggining in line
 ^ go to first non blank char in line
 $ eol
-gg : beggining of a file
+g_ : eol but without the newline char gg : beggining of a file
 G : eof
 . : repeat